28May

 • Recognition of Contributions to California Schools: Acknowledge the unique contributions of international educators to the school culture and the academic growth of California students.

-5. The big picture: Investing in International Teachers for a stable future
+5. International Teachers: a stable future

 Hiring international educators is more than just filling immediate vacancies in California schools – it’s a strategic investment in the long-term stability and enrichment of your district and the educational experience of California students.